 It's the last hour of the last show in 2011 on EIB.

-And uh I guess uh you know it's it's kind of appropriate in this last hour just to continue to push forward the frontiers of ignorance to so hopefully Americans will do better next year in 2012.
+And I guess, you know, it's kind of appropriate in this last hour just to continue to push forward the frontiers of ignorance.

-And we can look at this with the help of a of an excellent article written by a colleague of mine, Dr. Lawrence Reed, he's the he's the president of the Foundation for Economic Education in New York.
+And we can look at this with the help of an excellent article written by a colleague of mine, Dr. Lawrence Reed.

-And it turns out that now just listen to this.
+And it turns out that, now just listen to this.

-Between nineteen thirty-three and nineteen thirty-six, government expenditures rose by more than eighty-three percent, and federal debt skyrocketed to by seventy-three percent.
+Between 1933 and 1936, government expenditures rose by more than 83%, and federal debt skyrocketed to by 73%.

-Uh uh Bert Fulson notes that in 1941, President Roosevelt proposed a ninety-nine point five percent marginal tax rate on all incomes over a hundred thousand dollars.
+Bert Folsom notes that in 1941, President Roosevelt proposed a 99.5% marginal tax rate on all incomes over $100,000.

-Uh President Roosevelt had other ideas for stimulating the economy.
+President Roosevelt had other ideas for stimulating the economy.

-That included the uh National Recovery Act.
+That included the National Recovery Act.

 It drove unemployment even higher than what it was.

-Um and industrial production uh dropped.
+And industrial production dropped.

-And by by the way, for those pundits out there saying that Obama cannot lose, ca cannot win the election because unemployment was so high.
+And by the way, for those pundits out there saying that Obama cannot lose, cannot win the election because unemployment was so high, well, President Roosevelt won elections when unemployment was 20%, much higher than what it is today.

 And by the way, folks, there's something very disgusting to me.

-It's unrelated to this particular uh uh set of ideas I'm talking about right now, but there's a fraudulent column that was written and was attributed to me, and I did not write it at all, saying that Obama was a shoein.
+But there's a fraudulent column that was written and was attributed to me, and I did not write it at all, saying that Obama was a shoe-in.

-Uh he would never lose the election, and it's been going around the country, and uh and people have said, Williams, can you write the why do you say this?
+And people have said, Williams, can you write the why do you say this?

 Blah, blah, blah, blah.

-It turns out to be a fraudulent column, and I have it listed, I have the apology for it lifted, uh listed in my website at Walter Williams.com, and it's uh title, Apology for fraudulent article about Obama's 2012 election.
+And I have it listed, I have the apology for it listed in my website at walterwilliams.com.

-Roosevelt himself called Mussolini admirable, admirable, and professed that he was deeply impressed by what uh Mussolini accomplished, maybe making the trains run on time.
+Roosevelt himself called Mussolini admirable, admirable, and professed that he was deeply impressed by what Mussolini accomplished, maybe making the trains run on time.

 We have not made good on our promises.

-I say after eight years of this administration, we have just as much unemployment as we started, and an enormous debt to boot.
+I say after eight years of this administration, we have just as much unemployment as we started and an enormous debt to boot.

-His New Deal policies turned what would have been a sharp three or four-year downturn in the economy into a 16-year affair.
+His New Deal policies turned what would have been a sharp three or four year downturn in the economy into a 16-year affair.

-And so the 1930s uh depression and the problems that we're having today are caused by and aggravated by acts of government.
+And so the 1930s depression and the problems that we're having today are caused by and aggravated by acts of government.

 And this is the reason why we're in the mess that we have today.